 - Distance from Hallstatt: 45 minutes / 36 km

 - Distance from Salzburg: 40 mins / 50 km

-You can also shorten many hiking trails in Tennengau thanks to the ski lifts, which also operate in summer.
-Thus, many routes are especially enjoyable with children.
+You can also shorten many hiking trails in Tennengau thanks to ski lifts, which also operate during the summer.
+Many routes are especially enjoyable with children.